ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 Additionally, if we look at the bar below, we can see that this customer was a 70 - 79 year old female.

 > **Note -** You can click on any part of the dashboard and the rest of the dashboard will filter based on the value you select.
-Also, we would usually title these graphs, set maximums on graphs, specify different colors, etc. to make the Dashboard more appealing before sharing across the enterprise (or at the board meeting).
-But in the sake of time we will skip that for this demo.
+Also, we would usually title these graphs, set maximums on graphs, specify different colors, etc. to make the dashboard more appealing before sharing across the enterprise (or at the board meeting).
+But for the sake of time we will skip that for this demo.

 # Take a screen capture or screen shot of this dashboard tab to show that you have completed the lab.